 For the last few years, blue has basically become a neutral color.
-Along with the beiges, blacks and grays, you can find some blue in almost every style of decorating.
-Maybe you didn’t even noticed it when you started.
+Along with the beiges, blacks, and grays, you can find some blue in almost every style of decorating.
+Maybe you didn’t even notice it when you started.
 A blue throw pillow, a blue print on the wall.
 Then you rolled out a blue rug.
 Next thing you know, you’re rolling shades of blue on the walls.
-But it’s not a bad thing, even if you’re going off plan to add some blue in your home.
+But it’s not a bad thing, even if you’re going off the plan to add some blue in your home.
 This cool shade is associated with feelings of calm and order which is a good vibe for the space you live in.
-So grab your paint brushes and check out these 20 blue rooms to copy in your home, whether it’s a farmhouse or modern paradise.
+So grab your paint brushes and check out these 30 beautiful blue rooms to copy in your home, whether it’s a farmhouse or modern paradise.

 Classic decor might be one of the most common places to find blue walls.
 Since older homes often display so many imperfections, color and pattern can distract from those and draw attention to the charming details.
 A dusty navy might seem dark for a classic living room, but with plenty of light, you’ll end up with a space that looks like it belongs in the English countryside.

 When you have wood floors, it’s easy to let the rest of your decor play off that neutral color and deck your windows in cream along with everything else.
-However when you paint your walls blue, you make these classic features like wood floors and large windows really stand out.
+However, when you paint your walls blue, you make these classic features like wood floors and large windows really stand out.
 Not to mention the inevitable sparkly chandelier that your dining room proudly displays.

 Yes, it’s even possible to design a classic blue bedroom for your children!
 Blue wallpaper is the key to blue walls that feel friendly and welcoming.
 Choose something that has a soft pattern to it that will give you color without busyness.

 Mid-century styling is definitely brighter and shinier than classic styling.
-Reds, greens, yellows and oranges are common in it’s decorating, along with metal accents.
+Reds, greens, yellows, and oranges are common in its decorating, along with metal accents.
 When decor is a little brighter on the eyes in your mid-century living room, a dark blue wall can bring some calm to the space.
 The rest of your color won’t mind.

 When you’re aiming for mid-century decor, you often find some interesting furniture and accents.
 The best thing you can do is paint your walls blue and not worry so much about the other colors.
 Even a brighter blue against a funky chandelier can be the combination that makes your dining room perfect.